Lacrymology/states/salt/master/doc/install.rst

 Basic
 """""

-The salt master can be used to host it's own Git repositories.
+The :doc:`/salt/master/doc/index` can be used to host it's own :doc:`/git/doc/index` repositories.
 See :doc:`/salt/master/doc/index` for details.

 GitLab
 """"""

-A :doc:`/gitlab/doc/index` is also available to act as a git server for a salt master.
-It requires manual settings and need more preparation but can answers other needs.
+A :doc:`/gitlab/doc/index` is also available to act as a git server for a :doc:`/salt/master/doc/index`.
+It requires manual settings and need more preparation but can satisfy other needs.

 Externally Hosted
 ^^^^^^^^^^^^^^^^^

-Existing git hosting service can be used such as:
+Existing :doc:`/git/doc/index` hosting service can be used such as:

 - `Github <https://github.com/>`__
 - `BitBucket <https://bitbucket.org/>`__